CHTC/chtc-website-source/uw-research-computing/configure-ssh.md

 	  # the ControlMaster persistent connections
 	  ControlPath ~/.ssh/connections/%r@%h:%p
 	```
-	If you're not able to find or create the config file, executing the code below from a terminal on your comptuer
+	If you're not able to find or create the config file, executing the code below from a terminal on your computer
 	will add the right information to the `config` file
 	```
 	# Let's create (or add to) our SSH client configuration file.